openxla/community/rfcs/20230510-common-benchmark-suite.md

 OpenXLA compiler projects to start reusing the common benchmark suite to build their regression benchmarking.

-The repository “openxla-benchmark” will be created to host this benchmark suite.
-After that, the IREE team will start moving their Python-based IREE benchmark framework there and refactor it to become the common benchmark suite.
+The repository “openxla-benchmark” will be created to host the common benchmark suite.
+After that, IREE team will start moving their Python-based IREE benchmark framework there and refactor it to become the common benchmark suite.

 The comparative benchmark workflow currently hosted in the IREE repository will